What does a fitness coach do?

 A member may resign their membership only by issuance of written notification.
 A minimum of 60 days advance notice is required, as long as their commitment has been met.
 Ceasing to use club facilities will not be considered as notice of intent to resign membership, nor will ceasing to pay monthly dues.
 Written notification must be submitted in person on a club form, online, or sent by certified mail.
 CLICK HERE to resign.

-How do I freeze my membership?
+How do I freeze my membership and/or training?

 – To pay Freeze fee currently in effect.